 67:42:11:14.
 Railings.
-All floor and wall openings, open-sided stairs, open-sided mezzanine areas, platforms, and decks, which are 30 thirty inches or more above the adjacent ground level, must be guarded by a railing or barrier, that conforms with applicable building code requirements.
+All floor and wall openings, open-sided stairs, open-sided mezzanine areas, platforms, and decks which are 30 thirty inches or more above the adjacent ground level must be guarded by a railing or barrier.
 The railing or barrier must be constructed to prevent a child from crawling or falling through or becoming entrapped.